angular/angular/aio/content/guide/elements.md

 The conversion process implements the `NgElementConstructor` interface, and creates a constructor class that is configured to produce a self-bootstrapping instance of your component.

-Use a JavaScript function, `customElements.define()`,  to register the configured constructor and its associated custom-element tag with the browser's `CustomElementRegistry`.
+Use the built-in [`customElements.define()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) function to register the configured constructor and its associated custom-element tag with the browser's [`CustomElementRegistry`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
 When the browser encounters the tag for the registered element, it uses the constructor to create a custom-element instance.

 <div class="lightbox">